Ruegen/productapp/README.md

 It does save to the database, I felt you want to see the code behind the app and not how it runs.

+Note: normally I keep a good git history but for this it was a learning experience and I didn't involve git with this project (most people want to see git commits)